landlordwales/guides/README.md

 - wipe away water from around the bath and basin
 - ventilate the bathroom especially when showering and bathing
+- turn on the extractor fan especially when showering and bathing
 - if mould develops soak kitchen roll in clear bleach and leave on the affected area for a few hours and then wipe clean

 #### Shower